jodhernandezbe/PRTR_transfers/README.md

 <ol>
    <li>
-    In your terminal or command line, navigate until the data_engineering folder
+    In your terminal or command line, navigate to the data_engineering folder
    </li>
    <li>
     Run the following command